Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Monsters – 13th Age SRD.md

 Nastier Specials for all flowers of unlife

-_Iconic energy draing:_ When a PC is associated with an icon that is also associated with the flower of unlife (e.g. undead or nature icons), and they roll a natural 1–5 with an attack against the flower, the attacker takes 2d6 damage and the flower heals that many hit points.
+*Iconic energy drawing:* When a PC is associated with an icon that is also associated with the flower of unlife (e.g. undead or nature icons), and they roll a natural 1–5 with an attack against the flower, the attacker takes 2d6 damage and the flower heals that many hit points.

 ### Blood Rose